38 Modern Ways to Decorate for Your Spring Wedding

 If you need to camouflage a functional element at your wedding reception (like this DJ booth), potted plants are just the trick.
 They're low-maintenance and decorative at the same time.

-Finish your wedding invitation suite with a blush pink envelope liner to bring a hint of spring to a classic black and white design.
+Finish your spring wedding invitation suite with a blush pink envelope liner to bring a hint of color to a classic black and white design.

 Add stone busts or other statues to your spring wedding decor for a setup that's inspired by antique portraits and oil paintings of flowers.